Health

 The meeting also acknowledges the valuable support from WHO and UNICEF and encourages active participation from all attendees, to make a lasting impact on public health in the Pacific region.

-UNICEF Representative for Pacific Island Countries, Jonathan Veitch, says global immunization efforts have saved approximately 154 million lives, including over 100 million infants, significantly reducing deaths from diseases like diphtheria and measles.
+WHO Representative to the South Pacific and Director of Pacific Technical Support, Dr. Mark Jacobs, says global immunization efforts have saved approximately 154 million lives, including over 100 million infants, significantly reducing deaths from diseases like diphtheria and measles.

 However, he pointed out that childhood immunization efforts stalled in 2023, resulting in 2.7 million more children being unvaccinated compared to before the pandemic.